Tamookk/Cpp-Test/README.md

 * Names in the `names.txt` file were generated from [here](https://www.fantasynamegenerators.com/world-of-warcraft.php).

 ## Changelog

+### 09-10-2018
+* Readme file has been updated.

+### 08-10-2018
+* Final code commit.
+No more code will be changed from this point onwards.

+* Segmentation faults have been fixed (for real this time).

+* Memory leaks have been fixed.

+* It now takes close-range classes (Warriors, Werewolves) one turn to move into a close range for a close range attack.

+* Mana is now taken into account when casting spells.

+* The type of entity that killed another entity is now given.

+* Program output has been tidied.

+* The random choosing of an adventurer to consume a potion has been fixed.

+### 07-10-2018
+* Segmentation faults have been fixed (but not really).

+* Added the chance of a random adventurer finding and consuming a potion with a random (good or bad) effect each hour.

+* Program now prints out a mage's spells (name and mana cost) when the mages are generated.

+* Gold is now distributed amoung the alive adventurers when a monster is killed.

+* The main loop is now finished.

+### 06-10-2018
+* Added the monster loop.

 ### 05-10-2018
 * Generate a random amount of gold for a Monster when the Monster is created.